How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 3. Rejects it (no relief, you repay everything plus interest and penalties)

-If the SOLs review is unsuccessful, the next step is an appeal to the First Tier Tribunal (Tax Chamber), where proceedings can take a further 24 months+.
+After the closure notice, you have 30 days to appeal if you disagree.
+If you do appeal, the dispute typically moves to First Tier Tribunal (Tax Chamber), where proceedings can take a further 18-24 months.
 But this is outside the HMRC enquiry timeline - the enquiry itself is closed.

 What Lengthens an HMRC R&D Enquiry